All Saints Church

 Annual Village Picnic (held in church) - 27th Sept 2019 2.00 pm

-The square West Tower has three stages with a crenellated parapet which rises to 53 feet supported by set-back buttresses. at the top are four crocketted pinnacles which are unusually , 20feet high.
-The 2 light cinquefoiled befrey lights have probably been restored.
+The square West Tower has three stages with a crenellated parapet which rises to 53 feet supported by set-back buttresses. at the top are four crocketted pinnacles which are unusually 20 feet in height.
+The 2 light cinquefoiled belfry lights have probably been restored.
 It is entered by a 15th Century 2-centred arched west doorway above which is a perpendicular window.
-The clock is a memorial for those killed in the 1914018 war.
+The clock is a memorial for those killed in the 1914/18 war.

 The 15th Century 2 story creellated porch has a large round-headed doorway with an image niche above it containing the figure of St Hugh of Lincol with his swan.
 This was erected in memory of the revd.
 Hugh Lethbridge, a former vicar of the Parish.
 Inside there is a small niche in the left wall, and unusually, a fireplace in the right front corner because the porch was for some time used as the School Room.

 The late medieval 15th Century octagonal font has eight panels, decorated with leaves, surrounding the lead-lined bowl.
-Four of these are crudely carved and were possibly turned to the wall when the font was originally under the tower.
+Four of these are crudely carved and were possibly located to face the wall when the font was originally located under the tower.
 The supporting column and base are recent additions.
 The lid of iron-studded oak is probably 19th Century.

 The Parish Church "All Saints" is a noble 15th century building in the hard green local slate with a fine pinnacled tower.
 The lofty arcades are of Beer stone brought by water and carried up the hill from quay House Now part of Kingsbridge.

 They all use Beer Stone from east Devon.
 This stone is perfect for carving fine and detailed designs.
-It produces a smooth finnish that when in contact to air hardens fivefold and turns a beautiful creamy white.
+When carved it possesses a smooth finish that when it comes into contact with the air hardens fivefold and turns a beautiful creamy white.
 The quarry was first stated by the Romans and only closed in the 1920's.
 The quarry is open to the public extending to some 73 acres of underground space.